mwakerman/kanbanist/README.md

 Kanbanist is a static (serverless) website built using [`create-react-app`](https://github.com/facebook/create-react-app) and dependencies are managed using [`yarn`](https://yarnpkg.com/en/)

-To get started `git checkout` the repository and then run `yarn` (to install dependencies) and `yarn start` to start the development server.
+To get started `git clone` the repository and then run `yarn` (to install dependencies) and `yarn start` to start the development server.

+In case you prefer a more isolated test environment, you can also use Docker or even the more convenient `docker-compose up` to start the development server.

 ## Contributing